 29 June, 2020

-If your injuries are significant and you’re facing long-term disability from them, your lifelong earning capacity may be impacted for years to come.
-If you worked in construction, for example, and suffered a long-term spine injury from lifting heavy objects, you may never be able to work in that same position again.
-If your loss of physical ability requires you to take a lesser paying job, your injury claim can factor in the difference between your previous earning capacity and your current earning capacity.
+If your injuries are significant and you are facing long-term disability, your earning capacity may be impacted for years to come.
+For example, if you worked in construction and suffered a long-term spine injury that prevents you from heavy lifting, you may not be able to return to the same position.
+If your loss of physical ability requires you to take a lower-paying job, your injury claim may factor in the difference between your previous earning capacity and your current earning capacity.
+Some injuries that prevent an accident victim from returning to work are not physical.
+Psychological, mental, or emotional conditions, such as anxiety or post-traumatic stress disorder, may also affect a person’s ability to work.
+If that condition is connected to the accident and affects your earning ability, it may be considered when calculating future loss of income.

 Written by The Barnes Firm, reviewed by Richard Barnes